rysonw/rysonw/README.md

 ---

-Hawaii Air National Guardsman, rising sophmore at Oregon State University and recent graduate from the prestigous Microsoft Software and Systems Academy Program.
+Hawaii Air National Guardsman and rising sophmore at Oregon State University.

-I am a current SDE Intern at **Amazon** where I am working with the EC2 Load Balancing Team!
-I am currently spearheading the development of a critical internal tool that will improve the reliability of AWS Application Load Balancers for millions of users.
-I am also an incoming Fall SWE Intern at **NASA JPL** where I will be joining the Aerospace Sector.
+I am a current SDE Intern at **NASA JPL** where I am working with the IT Special Programs Directorate!
+I am currently taking on multiple projects in a variety of different fields to help smoothen operations across the laboratory.

 I love learning new things!
 Let's Connect!